Because it’s now or never.

-Whatever it was it destroyed politics as usual.
+Whatever we call it, the event destroyed politics as usual.
 Our establishment was busy looking the other way when a CVS burned at the corner of Penn and North.
 It shouldn’t have been a surprise.
-Not after decades of population decline and disinvestment — a trend that the nonprofits, the foundations, the pastors, the politicians, the business community, and the “anchor institutions” all failed to reverse trend.
+Not after decades of population decline and disinvestment — a trend that has yet to be reversed by our nonprofits, our foundations, our pastors, our politicians, our business community, our “anchor institutions.”

-Four years later there’s been no reckoning, and we’re stuck.
-Stuck with an unaccountable City Hall with no real responsibility for schools, police, transit, or neighborhoods.
-Stuck with unaccountable leaders that can win elections despite the results.
-And stuck with a still-complacent status quo.
+It’s been four years and there’s been no reckoning.
+We’re stuck with an unaccountable City Hall — an institution with no real responsibility for schools, police, transit, or neighborhoods.
+We’re stuck with unaccountable leaders who win elections no matter the results.
+And we’re stuck with a still-complacent status quo.

 All this, plus a mayor lost to corruption, demands an accountability reset — an end to no-accountability government, and an end to our own low expectations.
 Because it’s now or never.